Bradley-March/capt-coding-club/README.md

 - GitHub
 - VSCode
 - SSH
-- Connecting and using captain
+- Connecting and Using captain
-- Coding standards
+- Coding Standards
-- Making NumPy fast
+- Making NumPy Fast
-- Making Matplotlib pretty
+- Making Matplotlib Pretty
-- Astropy (opening catalogues / .fits files)
+- Astropy (Opening Catalogues and .fits Files)
-- Pandas / Data science / Machine learning
+- Pandas / Data Science / Machine Learning
-- MCMC sampling / Bayesian inference
+- MCMC Sampling / Bayesian Inference
-- Methods/resources to learn new languages (e.g. C++)
+- Methods/Resources to Learn New Languages (e.g. C++)
 - Mathematica
-- How does code *actually* work
+- How Does Code *Actually* Work
-- Coding for industry
+- Coding for Industry
+- Optimisation / Parallelisation

+We will choose the topic for the following week at the end of each session.

-If you wish to suggest more topics please bring this up at the next CCC or email me below!
+*If you wish to suggest more topics, please bring this up at the next CCC or email me below!*

-### *For access or permissions please contact bradley.march@nottingham.ac.uk*
+### For access or permissions, please contact: [bradley.march@nottingham.ac.uk](mailto:bradley.march@nottingham.ac.uk)